 December 18, 2017

 The Dodge Momentum Index surged again in November, climbing 13.9%...from the revised October reading," Dodge Data & Analytics reported on Thursday.
 The index "is a monthly measure of the first (or initial) report for nonresidential building projects in planning, which have been shown to lead construction spending for nonresidential buildings by a full year.

 Detailed figures on Census's construction spending website show that commercial spending segments exhibit a wide range of growth patterns.
 Warehouse construction leaped 37% YTD as the mini-storage component has roughly doubled for four years in a row.
 Shopping mall construction increased 29% YTD and shopping center construction grew 20%.

 The value of new construction starts decreased 9% in October at a seasonally adjusted annual rate, following a 14% jump in September, Dodge Data & Analytics reported on Tuesday.
 "Over the past two months the pattern for total construction starts was shaped by nonresidential building, which fell 30% in October after soaring 37% in September.

 November 29, 2017

-The producer price index (PPI) for final demand in September, not seasonally adjusted, increased 0.4% from August and 2.6% year-over-year (y/y) from September 2016, the Bureau of Labor Statistics (BLS) reported on Thursday.
+The producer price index (PPI) for final demand in October, not seasonally adjusted, increased 0.5% from September and 2.8% y/y from October 2016, BLS reported on Thursday.
 AGC posted tablesand an explanation focusing on construction prices and costs.
 Final demand includes goods, services and five types of nonresidential buildings that BLS says make up 34% of total construction.

 November 20, 2017

 November 06, 2017